anaerobeth/supplies/README.md

 task-manager-react
 ==================

-A task manager demo using React and Backbone.
+An app to manage office supplies using React and Backbone.

 ### Instructions